KolbyLalonde/SENG-438/A4/Report.md

 # Analysis drawn on the effectiveness of each of the test classes

+### RangeTest (Analysis and Design Strategy)

+Reviewing the effectiveness of our mutation coverage on the range test class we created we noticed a few key factors.
+The first is that our original mutation coverage was only 54%.
+We found this somewhat suprising as we had previously found high coverages for this class in assignment 3.
+After reviewing the summary log, it was dizcovered that some areas of the code we were not being tested as closely as we had anticapated.
+We found that from the log there were areas where many mutants were surviving.
+Many of these mutant were equivalence mutants.
+Our plan was to target these equivalence mutants by writing new test cases into or previous test suites to increase the mutation coverage by killing numerous mutants in a singular test.
+We found a few areas in the class itself where many mutants surived.
+These included methods intersects(), expands() and combineIgnoringNaN().
+So our plan was to target these classes with new, detailed and specific test cases to increase mutation coverage over the 10% mark.
+In the end our new tests starting on line 879 of the code included.

+getIntersectsTestUpperBoundCloseMatch(), getIntersectsTestLowerBoundCloseMatch(), getIntersectsTestInside(), testCombineIgnoringNaNWithUpperNaN(), testCombineIgnoringNaNWithLowerNaN()....

+### DataUtilities (Analysis and Design Strategy)

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 # A discussion of what could have been done to improve the mutation score of the test suites